 1. Overview 2

-1.0 System and Software Overview 2
+Overview 2

-1.1 Intended Use 2
+1.1 Intended Use

-2. Computing Requirements and Compatibility 3
+2. Computing Requirements and Compatibility 2

-Compatible Data Files 3
+2.1 Compatible Data Files 2

-1.2 Limitations 3
+2.2 Limitations 3

 3. Experienced User Instructions 3

-4. New User Instructions
+4. 3

-3.0 Introduction 3
+4.0 Introduction 3

-3.1 Recipients and Donors 4
+4.1 Recipients and Donors 3

-3.2 Samples 4
+4.2 Samples 4

-3.3 Batches
+4.3 Batches 5

-3.4 Analysing Results 6
+4.4 Analysing Results 6

-3.5 Reviewing Results 7
+4.5 Reviewing Results 7

-5. Troubleshooting
+5. 9

-6. Contact Information 11
+6. Contact Information

-1. Overview
+Overview

-This Instructions for Use (IFU) describes the functionality and steps required to perform data analysis using the AlloSeq HCT software.
+This Instructions for Use (IFU) describes the steps required to prepare a library for sequencing using the AlloSeq HCT kit to generate data for analysis using the AlloSeq HCT software.
 The AlloSeq HCT assay kit and the AlloSeq HCT software are collectively referred to as AlloSeq HCT.

-There is a separate 'Installation Guide' document (IFU106) for the AlloSeq product family, which should be read before this IFU.
+There is a separate 'Installation Guide' document for the AlloSeq product family, which should be read before this IFU.